-Known as a celebration of the cultural diversity of NYC and Queens, the Queens Night Market will be returning April 12 for its ninth season at the New York Hall of Science in Flushing Meadows Corona Park.
+Known as a celebration of the cultural diversity of NYC -- and especially Queens -- the Queens Night Market has returned for 2026, kicking off its 11th season on April 18 at the New York Hall of Science in Flushing Meadows–Corona Park.

-Some of the food offerings you can expect this year include Korean-style Jjajangmyeon, Colombian arepas, Romanian-Hungarian Chimney Cake, and so many other cuisines from around the world.
-Other non-food vendors include small-batch soap and candles, henna, international handmade items, ceramics, and even vintage apparel.
+Some of the food offerings you can expect this year include Korean‑style jjajangmyeon, Colombian arepas, Romanian‑Hungarian chimney cake, Indonesian satay, Haitian griot, and many other dishes from around the world.
+Beyond food, non‑culinary vendors offer items such as small‑batch soaps and candles, henna art, international handmade goods, ceramics, jewelry, and vintage apparel.

 TRANSPORTATION: